darkroomengineering/hamo/README.md

 This toolkit is composed of:

-`useClickOutsideEvent` – trigger a callback when user clicks outside of a reference node.
+`useOutsideClickEvent` – trigger a callback when user clicks outside of a reference node.

 `useDebug` – returns true if #debug, ?debug or /\_debug is present in the url.